cmb347827/todo-app-main/README-template.md

 ### What I learned
   - Had the purple background set for the main element at first, but I could not get that to look right as it kept growing with the form content.
 When I changed it to apply to the header element it worked.
-  -I added an error message when a user tries to add a blank task, as well as the ability to save updated tasks that are already in the list, also active gets updated when a user checks/unchecks a task, also completed tasks strike through immediately.
+  -I fulfilled all requirements , including the bonus.
+I also added an error message when a user tries to add a blank task, as well as the ability to save updated tasks that are already in the list, also number of 'items left' gets updated when a user checks/unchecks a task, also completed tasks strike through immediately.
   -for the checkbox tickmark I could apply a stackoverflow post (see link)
   - The use of js filter()
   - Amazon tutorial project helped with localStorage use